 - The Aquapolis (item level sync 180)

-Sometimes, you’ll find the Timeworn Thief’s Map inside The Lost Canals of Uznair or The Shifting Altars of Uznair, which will open a guaranteed portal to The Hidden Canals of Uznair (item level sync 370).
+- Sometimes, you’ll find the Timeworn Thief’s Map inside The Lost Canals of Uznair or The Shifting Altars of Uznair, which will open a guaranteed portal to The Hidden Canals of Uznair

 - The Excitatron 6000

-There’s also an element of choice.
-After the first room and treasure chest, you’ll be presented with two to three doors to choose from.
+For the typical 'choose a path' locations, you'll need to defeat the first set of enemies, and then fter the first room and treasure chest, you’ll be presented with two to three doors to choose from.
 Choosing the right door moves you to the next treasure chest while choosing the wrong door kicks you out of the dungeon.
 The further you go, the better the rewards.

 The two dungeons with “Shifting” in their names have a different mechanic.
 In these instances, the original owner of the Treasure Map can trigger a roulette wheel.
 Where the wheel lands determines what encounter players will tackle.